japajoe/RektLangNET/README.md

 Support for integer types like
 - int64/uint64
 - double
+- pointers

 # About
 This is a .NET wrapper for https://github.com/japajoe/volt

+# News
+- 01/17/2023: Rewrote entire project.
+All entities on the stack and in registers are now considered an Object.
+This is a breaking change, old code is moved to 'legacy' branche.
+All further development will be on the main branche.

 # Note
 - Instruction opcodes are case sensitive and MUST be lower case!
 - Get the native libraries (x64) for Windows and Linux from the [libs](https://github.com/japajoe/VoltLangNET/tree/main/libs) folder.
 - You need .net 7 for this library.
 You might be able to try it on 6 or even 5 but I haven't tested that.
+- This library lets you do (potentially) incredibly dumb things with memory and there is no hand holding.
+It is assumed that you have a concept of how memory works and it is your responsibility to clean up after yourself.
+- There is no formal documentation other than what is written here.
+For as long as nobody asks I will not be doing any effort to write one because I have no idea if somebody is actually using this and cares enough.
+After all this is a hobby project for me and my first VM project had 40 stars and 12 forks but not a single issue opened.
+So in order to get a deeper understanding see the native repository or open an issue and I will gladly help you.

 # Setting up application
 ```csharp